swseighman/Native-Image-Workshop/README.md

 Native Image.
 Some of these workshops are equally applicable to the Community Edition & the Enterprise Edition, but some focus on functionality that is only available within the Enterprise Edition, such as Profile Guided Optimisations.

+## Credits

+This workshop is a fork from [shelajev/workshop](https://github.com/shelajev/workshop), so full credit must go to him.

 ## Install GraalVM

 The instructions to install GraalVM can be found online